shehryar49/zuko-vscode/README.md

 # plutonium-vscode
-Plutonium language extension for VS Code
+Plutonium language extension for VS Code.
+It provides syntax highlighting support for plutonium in vscode.